 5F1.
-Elite national championships are open only to riders who are USA citizens as shown on their licenses.
+Elite national championships are open only to riders with a racing age of 17 or higher who are USA citizens as shown on their licenses, subject to the category restrictions shown with the events below.
 However, state championships are also open to permanent residents as shown on their licenses.
-All ages are eligible.